leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 On the tech side, warms intros and coffee chats are the default way of building social capital.
 People recognise potential, and organise themselves for optionality in others.

-And on the life side, you probably have this eccentric uncle that somehow seems to know everyone important in the empire.
+And on the life side, everyone has this eccentric uncle that somehow seems to know everyone important in the empire \[3\].

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/optionality 1.jpg)

+What all these people realise is the simple truth that on average, **things go up over time.** Fortune, fame, favour - these compound over time for most.
+Even if you don't like helping people out of kindness, helping people selfishly because you believe they'll be successful also makes sense.

+Note that I'm not saying *everyone* succeeds, just that on average, *most* people you know will do better in the future than now.
+If you believe that's the case, then you should help as much as you can.
+If you don't, it's time to get new friends \[4\].

+Concretely,

 [As Tyler Cowen put it:](https://marginalrevolution.com/marginalrevolution/2018/10/high-return-activity-raising-others-aspirations.html "MR")